jsk-ros-pkg/jsk_roseus/roseus_smach/README.md

 (send sm :goal-state (list :outcome4 :outcome5))
 (send sm :start-state :FOO)
 ```
 These lines define goal state(s) and start state(s) to the state machine.
-You can create multiple start staets as a list of state, also you can define multiple goal state.
-Goal state(s) do nothing and retuns its name.
+You can create multiple start states as a list of state, also you can define multiple goal state.
+Goal state(s) do nothing and returns its name.
 Note that **a state machine is also a state**.
 So the goal state can be considered as the outcome of the state machine.

 ```lisp
 (send sm :add-transition :FOO :BAR :outcome1)
  ```
- This line defines transtion.
-The argments of `:add-transition method` is `TO`, `FROM`, `OUTCOME`.
+ This line defines transition.
+The arguments of `:add-transition method` is `TO`, `FROM`, `OUTCOME`.
 So this line means that "adding transition from FOO to BAR, when FOO node returns outcome1".

 ```lisp
 (send (smach-simple) :execute nil)